This is a note for our friends about my best friend and adopted kid sister SHIWO, and I.

 SHIWO and I first got acquainted when we were in the same small group at a Liberty Corner Presbyterian Church disciple class about 15 years ago.

-In 2012 she had a serious heart operation.
-She didn't live far away and she was very attractive with a charming personality, so I offered to help her out during her recovery 😉 .
+In 2012 they announced at Church that she was in the hospital; she had a serious heart operation.
+She didn't live far away and was very attractive with a charming personality, so I offered to help her out during her recovery 😉 .

 She returned the favor when I got my stent.